CommunityToolkit/WindowsCommunityToolkit/docs/services/Bing.md

 # Bing Service

+> [!NOTE]
+The Bing service is deprecated and will be removed in a future major release.
+Please use the [Cognitive services](https://github.com/Azure/azure-sdk-for-net/tree/psSdkJson6/src/SDKs/CognitiveServices/dataPlane/Search).

 The **Bing Service** allows you to retrieve Bing results.
 Bing can return web and news results in your language, images, and videos for many countries/regions around the world.

 ## Set up Bing API